 - Then comes the Test and Learn method.
 This phase involves seeing how the process has turned out to be.
 Companies recognise barriers and other shortcomings in this phase and revise the agile transformation strategy for better outcomes.

 By changing the way companies operate, agile transformations promote sustainability and growth.
-Also, one of the prime objectives of such adaptations is to replace traditional operation models and put in place a modern approach allowing organisations to be receptive towards change.
-Also, an all-inclusive transformation impacts each level of the organisation, including people, process, strategy, structure and technology.
+Also, one of the prime objectives of such adaptations is to replace traditional operation models and put in place a modern approach allowing organizations to be receptive towards change.
+Also, an all-inclusive transformation impacts each level of the organization, including people, process, strategy, structure, and technology.
 Moreover, it is now highly pertinent to note that in the post-Covid-19 world, agility will become a determining factor for business success and growth.
-Hence implementing this methodology is fast becoming the sine qua non for organisations across the globe.
+Hence implementing this methodology is fast becoming the sine qua non for organizations across the globe.

 , -The journey to an agile organization